PopupMaker/Popup-Maker/readme.txt

 * Added better responsive image handling.
 * Added Admin Debug option for popups.
 * Changed jquery-ui-position collission property to none to solve positioning issues.
-* Disabled Popup Maker™ JS & CSS when no popups detected to load.
+* Disabled Popup Maker JS & CSS when no popups detected to load.
 * Added new function popmake_enqueue_scripts() which allows manual enqueuing of scripts and styles.

 = v1.1.7 =